mechagic/mechagic.github.io/src/creations.md

 ---
 layout: t2
 title: Creations
-details: A directory of all the I made, my drawings, my writing, and my music.
+details: A directory of all the things I have made, my drawings, my writing, and my music.
 As well as my paid work.
 ---

 If you like any of my stuff, consider supporting me on [KoFi](https://ko-fi.com/mechagic)